rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/apptainer.md

 The sandbox option allows users to bypass some of the limitations, as the sandbox container allows user

-* to run fakeroot option and become root user inside container,
+* to use the  `--fakeroot` option and become root inside container,
 * to change any files inside the container, and those changes *can be* (if used `--writable`) permanently saved,
 * can convert sandbox back to `.sif` file.